 keytest that performs 1000 selects, you can use this option with a value of 1000 to run 1000 unique queries, or with a value of 50 to perform 50 different selects.
 The default is 10.

 How many different queries to generate for

 --auto-generate-sql-write-number.
 The default is 10.

-How many row inserts to perform on each thread.
+How many row inserts to perform.
 The default is 100.

 How many statements to execute before committing.
 The default is 0 (no commits are done).

 Compress all information sent between the client and the server if both support compression.

 The file or string containing the statement to use for creating the table.